afsalthaj/afsalthaj.github.io/src/content/blog/ai-made-nix-simple-the-bare-minimum.md

 nix develop          # or: nix develop -c zsh
 ```

 Done.
 Dusted.
+If you want a short README, generate it from the flake — don’t hand-maintain a lying install novel.
 Refuse Nix if you want — keep the version managers.
 Up to you.

 ## Install Nix quickly (macOS)